bobcozzi/rpgiv2free/README.md

 ## Known Issues

 - **Calc Specs (C Specs)**:
-  Currently under development.
-Some opcodes are translated fine while others are sketchy.
-Conditioning Indicators logic is not supported and there is currently no plan to support conditioning indicators.
+  Opcodes conditioned by Level-Break Indicators or **more than one conditioning indicator** are not supporter for converison.
+Converting multiple conditioning indicator opcodes is a future objective.

 ## Controlling Inline Suggestions in VS Code

-VS Code provides **inline suggestions** ("ghost text" "code completions") by default.
+VS Code provides **inline suggestion** ("ghost text" "code completions") by default.
 You can control this feature globally or for specific languages such as RPGLE and SQLRPGLE.

-If you are primarily coding in fixed format RPG IV, I recommend you tune off this feature for RPGLE and possibly SQLRPGLE also.
+If you are primarily coding in fixed format RPG IV, I recommend you tune off this feature for Source Types: "RPGLE" and "SQLRPGLE".
+To disable it, follow these steps:

 ### Globally Enable/Disable Inline Suggestions